jarviscanada/jarvis_data_eng_TristanTapson/core_java/grep/README.md

 ## Introduction

 To filter through a directory of files is a task that can be difficult to do, especially if you are looking for specific information in said file.
 To do so, regular expressions can be used as a metric to filter through files that contain this parameter.
-With the use of docker provisioning alongside Java and Java Stream API's, this program is able to provide its end user a list of files in a given directory (and it's subdirectories) all files that contain a specified regular expression.
+With the use of docker provisioning alongside Java and Java Stream APIs, this program is able to provide its end user a list of files in a given directory (and it's subdirectories) all files that contain a specified regular expression.

 Technologies used: Git, IntelliJ, Linux, Maven, Docker, Jar, Java, Stream APIs